How Long Does Jet Lag Last? Recovery in 4 to 14 Days

 Jet lag happens when your internal body clock has not yet caught up with the local time at your destination.
-A common rule of thumb is that your circadian rhythm resets at roughly one hour per day, and eastbound travel (losing hours) tends to feel harder than westbound travel (gaining hours).
+A common rule of thumb is that your circadian rhythm resets at roughly one hour per day — for a 6-hour time difference, that is about 4 to 5 days westbound and 6 to 7 days eastbound.
+Eastbound travel (losing hours) tends to feel harder than westbound travel (gaining hours).
+The table below breaks the estimates down by hours of time difference.

 This guide walks through what you can do before you leave, and four habits that help your body clock catch up after you arrive.